 Reddit is one of the most popular sites that allows Internet users to filter through what’s on the Web, find the gems, and share them with each other.
 Similarly to creating a bookmark in your Web browser of a site you think is cool or useful, posting to Reddit – which essentially means submitting a link and short description – allows you to share the bookmark in the context of a social network specifically geared toward this type of sharing.
 If your links are particularly awesome, you will float to the top.
 (Contrary to popular belief, this does not prove that you are a witch.)
+That said, the more upvotes and engagement your post receives, the more karma you can receive and the higher you can rank on Reddit.
+However, post engagement through organic ways can be challenging on any social media platform, therefore many people tend to look for other methods to rank Reddit posts with upvotes from high karma accounts.

 Why Reddit is Useful – Organized Filtration